cjmurray1985/auto-mab/README.md

 2.  **Parsing**: The app fetches and parses the sitemap, handling nested sitemap indexes, to extract a list of all article URLs.
 3.  **Data Loading & Embedding**: The historical MAB data from `Example data  Sheet1.csv` is loaded into a pandas DataFrame.
 The `sentence-transformers` model then converts every headline in this dataset into a numerical vector (embedding).
 This process is cached for efficiency.
 4.  **Concurrent Headline Generation**:
-    - To ensure high performance, the application processes up to 10 articles at a time in parallel.
-For each article, the following steps occur concurrently:
+    - The application processes up to 10 articles at a time in parallel.
+For each article:
-    - **Scraping**: The application scrapes the article's title and description using `Newspaper3k`.
+    - **Scraping**: The article's title and description are scraped using `Newspaper3k`.
-    - **Few-Shot Selection**: It finds the most semantically similar headlines from the historical data using cosine similarity against the scraped title.
+    - **Few-Shot Selection**: The app finds the most semantically similar headlines from the historical data to use as few-shot examples.
-    - **Prompting**: It constructs a detailed prompt for the Anthropic Claude 3 Haiku model, including the scraped title, description, and the best-performing similar headlines as few-shot examples.
+    - **Prompting**: A unified prompt is constructed containing all editorial rules, the article context, and the few-shot examples.
+This full prompt is visible in the UI.
-    - **Generation**: The AI generates 5 new headline variants based on the provided context.
+    - **Generation & Validation**: The AI generates 5 new headline variants.
+Each variant is immediately validated against editorial guidelines (e.g., length, capitalization).
-5.  **Display Results**: The generated variants are displayed in the Streamlit UI in an expandable list for easy review.
-A button is also available to download all results as a single CSV file.
+5.  **Display Results**: The generated variants are displayed in the Streamlit UI.
+Headlines that pass all checks are shown normally, while non-compliant ones are **flagged (🚩)** with a clear explanation on a separate line.
+This allows editors to quickly assess quality while still considering all variants for MAB testing.